-More and more happy couples are choosing to celebrate their engagement in eco-conscious style.
+More and more happy couples are choosing to celebrate their engagement in an eco-conscious style.
 As a result, the popularity of sustainable wedding rings is on the rise.

 As makers of nature-inspired rings, we understand that our natural resources are precious.
 If you're concerned about the environmental impact of your wedding ring, here are a few things to consider to make sure it's created using green processes and ethically sourced materials.

-We've all heard horror stories about "blood diamonds" or "conflict diamonds" mined in war-torn areas, often at great human and environmental cost.
+We've all heard horror stories about "blood diamonds" or "conflict diamonds" mined in war-torn areas, often at great human and environmental costs.
 These diamonds are illegally traded, and often used to finance rebel or terror groups in developing countries.

 Of course, diamonds are still an iconic wedding ring fixture.
 If you want a classic diamond engagement ring, it's important to make sure it’s been ethically mined and sold.
 The best way to do this is to work with jewelers and diamond retailers who only sell conflict-free diamonds.

 Although they are man-made, and some might consider them to be "synthetic," lab-created diamonds are not fake.
 They are still real diamonds, chemically and visually identical to naturally occurring diamonds, just made under controlled conditions.
-Lab-created diamonds are ethically sourced, conflict free, and more environmentally conscious than mined diamonds.
+Lab-created diamonds are ethically sourced, conflict-free, and more environmentally conscious than mined diamonds.

 Ethically-Sourced Precious Metals